 Book Shelf Great Little Trading Company £24; Cot Kiddicare £60; ‘B’ Quilt Handmade; It’s OK Banner Handmade; Bear Print, Seventy Tree £15; Cloud Postcard Velveteen Babies; Print Tray Vintage Market £15; ‘B’ Letter Print Lorna Rachel Designs; Cloud Mobile Handmade; Mirror Charity Shop £5; Fabric Wreath Handmade; Belle and Boo Cross Stitch Handmade; Russian Dolls Ebay £6 and hand painted by myself; Kid, You’ll Move Mountains Print Hamish and the Hen £10; Clock Ikea £10, Wooden Helicopter Pinch Toys £10

-Have you recently decorated a kids room?
+Have you recently decorated a kids bedroom?
 What are your best tips for child-friendly interiors?
-I’d love to hear what you think in the comments.
+Let me know in the comments below.

 Related Blog Posts: